 Get files from a machine that won't boot

 The most important thing you can do is prepare for this situation by backing up regularly.
 That way you can easily get the files you need from your most recent backup.
 Failing that, there are two approaches: boot from a Live CD or USB and use that operating system (often a Linux distro) to copy your files to a thumb drive; or place the hard disk of the unbootable machine into an external USB enclosure and connect it to a working machine.

 The software option: boot from a Live CD

 If your machine is so broken you can’t boot from the installed operating system, your priority becomes salvaging the data from the hard disk before reformatting and reinstalling the OS from scratch.

-One approach is to use what’s called a “Live” CD, DVD, or USB image of an operating system.
-The term “Live” refers to the fact that these images simply boot and run entirely from the media on which they’re stored, without requiring a hard disk or installation.
+One approach is to use what’s called a Live CD, DVD, or USB image of an operating system.
+The term “Live” refers to the fact that these images boot and run entirely from the media on which they’re stored without requiring a hard disk or installation.

-Many, if not most, Linux distributions can be used, and Linux Mint is a good distribution to for this.
-Using a different working machine, download an ISO image of the most recent version — 32bit edition, Cinnamon desktop if you’re not sure — and burn that to DVD, or use it to create a bootable USB drive.
+Many if not most Linux distributions can be used, and Linux Mint is a good distribution to for this.
+Using a different working machine, download an ISO image of the most recent version Mint and burn that to DVD or create a bootable USB drive.